What is 2.40588 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 240588 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 240588 are: 1 2 3 4 6 9 12 18 36 41 82 123 163 164 246 326 369 489 492 652 738 978 1467 1476 1956 2934 5868 6683 13366 20049 26732 40098 60147 80196 120294 240588